 As soon as you move in, you must sign up for electricity, gas and water contracts unless these are included in your rent.

-If you are living in CROUS accommodation, you don't need to do anything because all these costs are included in your rent.
+If you are living in CROUS accommodation, most of the time you don't have to do anything because all the costs are included in the rent.
+But check anyway, sometimes some fees stay at your expense (electricity).